-1 FSA currently defines "medium CAFO" by cross-referencing U.S. Environmental Protection Agency ("EPA") Clean Water Act regulations.
+&lt;sup>1 FSA currently defines "medium CAFO" by cross-referencing U.S. Environmental Protection Agency ("EPA") Clean Water Act regulations.
 Thus, a "medium CAFO" is a facility that confines the following number of animals per species indoors for 45 days or more each year: 200 to 699 mature dairy cows, 300 to 999 cattle other than mature dairy cows, 750 to 2499 pigs over 55 pounds, 16,500 to 54,999 turkeys, and (at non-liquid manure management facilities) 37,500 to 124,999 chickens other than laying hens.
 40 C.F.R. § 122.23(b)(6).

+impact and exempts them entirely from analysis under NEPA.
-the Medium CAFO CatEx confine unnaturally large numbers of animals indoors in cramped, enclosed spaces year-round.
-This high-density, indoor confinement of large numbers of animals generates more waste-and causes more significant environmental impacts-than more natural, pasture-based operations where the number of animals correlates to the amount of available land and resources.

-8. CAFOs are typically owned, run, or controlled by large corporations such as Perdue or JBS United.
-In each major livestock sector, just a handful of corporations controls more than half of all livestock production.

-9. FSA now funds the construction and expansion of these corporations' production facilities without conducting any environmental review, nor providing any notice or opportunity to comment to neighboring communities and the public.

-10. Small farmers, the communities within which they live and farm, and environmental, animal, and public health advocates now first learn about an incoming or expanding medium CAFO-and the risks it poses to rural drinking water supplies, air quality, confined and wild animals, and public health and safety-only once construction or expansion has begun, after federal funding decisions have been made and loans have been disbursed.
-Thus, providing medium CAFOs with this special exemption supports industrial animal production, to the detriment of rural communities.
+- 7. The facilities FSA has chosen to free from government and public scrutiny with the Medium CAFO CatEx confine unnaturally large numbers of animals indoors in cramped, enclosed spaces year-round.
+This high-density, indoor confinement of large numbers of animals generates more waste-and causes more significant environmental impacts-than more natural, pasture-based operations where the number of animals correlates to the amount of available land and resources. - 8.
+CAFOs are typically owned, run, or controlled by large corporations such as Perdue or JBS United.
+In each major livestock sector, just a handful of corporations controls more than half of all livestock production. - 9.
+FSA now funds the construction and expansion of these corporations' production facilities without conducting any environmental review, nor providing any notice or opportunity to comment to neighboring communities and the public. - 10.
+Small farmers, the communities within which they live and farm, and environmental, animal, and public health advocates now first learn about an incoming or expanding medium CAFO-and the risks it poses to rural drinking water supplies, air quality, confined and wild animals, and public health and safety-only once construction or expansion has begun, after federal funding decisions have been made and loans have been disbursed.
+Thus, providing medium CAFOs with this special exemption supports industrial animal production, to the detriment of rural communities. - 11.
+FSA's decision to give a handout to industry by promulgating the Medium CAFO CatEx violates both NEPA and the Administrative Procedure Act ("APA").
+FSA failed to supply a reasoned basis for its conclusion-which runs counter to the evidence-that loans to medium

-11. FSA's decision to give a handout to industry by promulgating the Medium CAFO CatEx violates both NEPA and the Administrative Procedure Act ("APA").
-FSA failed to supply a reasoned basis for its conclusion-which runs counter to the evidence-that loans to medium CAFOs do not significantly affect the human environment individually and cumulatively; instead, FSA relied solely on rationales proffered by the lending industry and industry trade groups to make their work more profitable, none of which included factors that NEPA authorizes FSA to consider.
+CAFOs do not significantly affect the human environment individually and cumulatively; instead, FSA relied solely on rationales proffered by the lending industry and industry trade groups to make their work more profitable, none of which included factors that NEPA authorizes FSA to consider.
 The Medium CAFO CatEx is also contrary to NEPA's text and its implementing regulations, in that the categorical exclusion removes FSA's obligation to perform environmental review for funding actions that individually and cumulatively have a significant effect on the human environment.
 FSA also failed to substantiate the categorical exclusion to the Council on Environmental Quality ("CEQ"), as NEPA requires.
 FSA further violated the APA's procedural requirements by failing to properly notify members of the public about the exclusion, which deprived them of an opportunity to comment on the proposal.